 Your business location plays a key part in determining the cost of your environmental coverage, because it has an impact on the types of claims you might face during a site pollution incident.

-Whether you’re near a residential, commercial, or industrial area, the price of nearby real estate can have a tremendous impact on your pollution legal liability, as well as the cost of dealing with any emissions.
+Whether you’re near a residential, commercial, or industrial area, the price of nearby real estate can have a tremendous impact on your pollution legal liability, as well as your likely remediation costs from dealing with any emissions caused by your business.

-If you’re in an area of industrial or former industrial sites, or one that’s known for polluted conditions, such as a brownfield site, hazardous disposal site, or industrial contamination site, you’d be more likely to have a claim.
+If you’re in an area of industrial or former industrial sites, or one that’s known for having polluted conditions, such as a brownfield site, hazardous disposal site, or industrial contamination site, this would increase your environmental risks and you’d be more likely to have pollution liability claims.

-If your business is in close proximity to residences, this would also be a significant factor as it would increase the likelihood of property damage, expensive cleanup costs, third-party claims from property owners, and legal defense costs.
+If your business is in close proximity to residences, this would also be a significant factor as it would increase the likelihood of property damage, expensive cleanup costs, third-party claims made by property owners, and legal defense costs.

 Your claims would be even more expensive in the event of a bodily injury, or if neighboring properties experience a business interruption and sue you for a loss of income.